dotnet-foundation/election/_campaign-2019/sara-chipps.md

 ### As an .NET Foundation board member, I will focus on three questions:

 **What are we doing to bring .NET to the next generation of coders?**
 When we think of ColdFusion and Flash we think of closed source platforms and older coders.
-In order to ensure .NET doesn't fall the way of forgotten frameworks we need encourage the community to work with student coders and through mentorship and sponsorship promote them to .NET Contributors.
+In order to ensure .NET doesn't fall the way of forgotten frameworks we need to encourage the community to work with student coders and through mentorship and sponsorship promote them to .NET Contributors.

 **What are we doing to make sure OSS with .NET is sustainable?**
 [This](https://www.youtube.com/watch?v=UIDb6VBO9os) is one of my favorite talks about how taxing open source work can be.
 In order to support a growing community independent of Microsoft we need to ensure that building OSS products and tools comes with a support system that makes it sustainable.